25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 While beginners remain closer to the coast where water is calmer, advanced divers can venture out towards the open ocean where major currents are normally present for a good drift diving adventure.

-The marine park has a shape of a C which forms a protected area within the bay whereas just outside the C shape it is more common to find heavy currents.
+The marine park is shaped like a C, which forms a protected area within the bay.
+Just outside the C shape, heavy currents are more common.

 Because it’s a marine park, all visitors must be accompanied by a local, approved guide.